 The camera in Rachel Getting Married invades spaces, inquisitively moves in and out of rooms and buildings, capturing and exposing actions and thoughts.
 It asks, even demands, attention from everyone.
 Secrecy is nowhere to be found, because the camera is a fierce and poignant extension of the spectator.
 It is as if we are rushing in with no desire of missing anything, while perfectly at ease with the fact that we will surely lose something on our way.

 Demme holds us closer to the lives on the screen like he has never done before.
 Here conversations, confessions, and reactions are not displayed in terms of an actress seemingly talking to us.
 They literally happen around us, just a turn of the head away.
 And there is always something going on at the periphery of our eyes and ears in Rachel Getting Married.
-Everywhere in the Buchman’s house people are getting ready for the wedding and playing music, talking and laughing.
+Everywhere in the Buchman’s house people are getting ready for the wedding and playing music, talking, and laughing.
 According to the Q&A in the Blu-ray, sometimes they don’t even know the camera is there.
 This adds a level of uncompromising truth to the general video-diary vibe that makes it possibly more personal and familiar than it already feels.

-The resulting experience becomes especially hurtful when we recognize Kym’s desperate attempts to gain back the love of his family, and realize that we can do nothing.
+The resulting experience becomes especially hurtful when we recognize Kym’s desperate attempts to gain back the love of her family, and realize that we can do nothing.
 No matter how close to her we are put, we can never give her the much needed comfort.
 On the other hand, it’s an experience that enhances those precious moments of joy which rarely appear but prove fundamental at keeping everybody together.
 Including us.

 Like in any other Jonathan Demme’s film, music is itself a character in the story.
 Various cultures meet in a clash of races and genders, culminating in a showcase of music and dance that encompasses different styles.
 Nevertheless, this is not a tentative approach at portraying folklore and heritage with a humanist touch, since there is a documentarian side of Demme that deals with it.